intershop/intershop-pwa/docs/guides/customizations.md

 ```

 > [!NOTE]
-> The Intershop PWA project is configured to work by default against a publicly available Intershop Commerce Management server (see `environment.model.ts`).
+> The Intershop PWA project is configured to work against a publicly available Intershop Commerce Management server by default (see `environment.model.ts`).
 >
 > ```
 > icmBaseURL: 'https://pwa-ish-demo.test.intershop.com',
 > ```
 >
-> To configure your PWA project to use an own default ICM server set the `icmBaseURL` in your projects `environment.model.ts` accordingly.
+> To configure your PWA project to use an own default ICM server, set the `icmBaseURL` in your projects `environment.model.ts` accordingly.
 >
-> In the same way the default `icmChannel` configurations need to be adapted in your theme specific `environment.<THEME>.ts` files.
+> In the same way, the default `icmChannel` configurations need to be adapted in your theme-specific `environment.<THEME>.ts` files.

 ## Specific Concerns